 I’ve had a lot of questions about baking with Almond flour, so I thought I’d do a little intro to it for those of you who have never baked with it before.
-The obvious reason I use it is because with SCD, I can’t have any grains.
+The obvious reason I use it is because I eat a grain-free diet.
 There’s also a lot of health benefits, which I’ll go deeper into at the end of this post.

-Most of the gluten free items out there use rice, tapioca, or corn flours/starches.
-All of which are illegal on SCD.
+Most of the gluten-free items out there use rice, tapioca, or corn flours/starches… all of which are not grain-free.
 I’ve played with other nut flours, such as cashew and walnut, and found the nut flavors to be too overpowering so I generally stick with Almond.
 It lends a slightly sweet and nutty flavor to the dish, without being overbearing.
+That being said, if you can not tolerate almond flour, the next best thing is cashew flour or sunflower seed flour if you’re completely nut-free.

 - The finer the grind, the better your baked goods will turn out.
 If you use a course ground flour, your product will be grainy and the texture will be as if you added nuts to the batter.